josefadamcik/josefadamcik.cz/_posts/2022-06-03-starforged-valenting-session-6.md

 [withstand damage -1, resist=7 vs 6 | 8: weak hit]
 press on</aside>

-Eventually we got out of the storm to a calmer area.
+Eventually, we got out of the storm to a calmer area.

 ---